Kiwis Count - Customer Insights

 - It’s an example of good value for tax dollars spent

 Kiwis Count has measured the drivers of satisfaction since 2007.
-Not all drivers are equal: ‘the service experience met your expectations’ is the most important driver and accounts for nearly one third of satisfaction with public services.
-Results for this driver across different channels are shown in figure 12.
+Not all drivers are equal: ‘the service experience met your expectations” is the most important driver and accounts for nearly one third of satisfaction with public services.
+Results for this driver are shown in Figure 10.